-More impact as a training provider, even without adjusting existing courses?
-It is possible!
-It was one of the subjects that was discussed during the recent Lunch & Learn we organised.
+More impact as a training provider, it was one of the subjects that was discussed during the recent Lunch & Learn we organised.

 The Dutch and Flemish training providers who were present all had the same solution: focus on the ideal customer and have the guts to only aim your attention at them.
 By reading the title of this blog, you can probably guess what strategy is built on this approach.
 Exactly, the Customer Success Strategy.

-Customer Success has a simple principle: figure out for which customers you can make a difference and target them as much as possible.
+Customer Success has a simple principle: figure out for which customers you can make a difference for and target them as much as possible.
 This increases your chance of hitting the bullseye with your courses every single time.

 What makes it not-so-simple for many?
 Actually doing what is necessary.
 You need to have the courage to say ‘no’ to the customers who are not a perfect match for you, even if they would like to work with you.
 After all, you are only able to increase your impact if you and the potential customer are a perfect fit.